RamenVentures/Operating-Manual/README.md

 ---

 ### Learning
-Step 3 is to talk to users in your target market to learn more about them and their problems.
+We've learned from you and now it's time for us to learn from others, too.
+We'll talk users in your target market to learn about them and their problems.
+We'll also talk to people who know you about the traits we look for in founders.

 #### Goal
-To develop a first-hand knowledge of your target market and their problems.
+To develop a first-hand knowledge of your team, target market, and the problem you're solving.

-#### Questions
+#### Questions to Learn About Users
 We'll chat with a few users in your target market and ask:
 1. What is the problem you're trying to solve?
 2. How important is this problem to you?
 Why?